Improved Recreational Land & Farm for Sale in Morrill, Nebraska

 Improvements

-The primary home on the property is a Cleary built barndominium consisting of 2400 SqFt with 900 SqFt, 2 bedrooms, 1 bath living space, and a 1500 SqFt shop.
+The primary home on the property is a Cleary built barndominium consisting of 900 SqFt of living space including 2 bedrooms and 1 bath with a 1500 SqFt attached shop.
 The living space comprises a kitchenette with all necessary appliances, a living room, and 2 bedrooms, one equipped with bunk beds.
 The three-bay 1500 SqFt heated shop provides room to store vehicles, equipment, and clean game.
 The entryway to the building is covered and partially wraps around the living quarters.
-To complete this functional improvement, there are over 4000 Sq.
-Ft. of concrete driveway space and additional parking.
+To complete this functional improvement, there is over 4000 SqFt of concrete driveway space and additional parking.
 Spend the evenings relaxing under the porch and looking out over the farm.

 Recreation